Set author name and comment colour in Pages on Mac

 Set your author name

-You can change the name that appears in the comments you make in Pages and for your tracked changes.
+You can change the name that appears in the comments you make in Pages and in your tracked changes.
 The new name appears the next time you comment in a document or make tracked changes, as well as in comments and changes you made previously.

 Choose Pages > Settings (from the Pages menu at the top of your screen).